-Teaching staff will oversee academic progression for the duration of the remote learning period and will mark and provide feedback on learning which has been returned (whether physically or via email).
+Teaching staff will oversee academic progression for the duration of the remote learning period and will mark and provide feedback on learning which has been returned (whether physically or via the remote learning platform).

 Food provision

 The school will signpost parents via parent mail towards additional support for ensuring their children continue to receive the food they need, e.g. food banks.